-= flange thickness (in.)

-= flange width (in.)

-diameter of standard-size bolt hole specified in AASHTO LRFD Table 6.13.2.4.2-1 (in.)
-Note that for the following box sections:

-- single box sections; - multiple box sections in straight bridges not satisfying the requirements of AASHTO LRFD Article 6.11.2.3; - single or multiple box sections in horizontally curved bridges; or - single or multiple box sections with box flanges that are not fully effective according to the provisions of AASHTO LRFD Article 6.11.1.1, the vector sum of the St. Venant torsional shear in the bottom flange and P{fy} is to be considered in the design of the bottomflange splice at the strength limit state.
-St. Venant torsional shears and longitudinal warping stresses due to cross-section distortion are typically neglected in top flanges of tub-girder sections once the flanges continuously are braced.
-Longitudinal warping stresses due to crosssection distortion do not need to be considered in the design of the bottom flange splices at the strength limit state since the flange splices are designed to develop the full design yield capacity of the flanges.

-For straight girders and for horizontally curved girders, the effects of flange lateral bending need not be considered in the design of the bolted flange splices.
-Flange splices are designed to develop the full design yield capacity of the flange, which cannot be exceeded in the design of the flange for combined major-axis and lateral bending for constructibility and at the strength limit state.
+t_f = flange thickness (in.) b_f = flange width (in.) d_h = diameter of standard-size bolt hole specified in AASHTO LRFD Table 6.13.2.4.2-1 (in.)
+Note that except for multiple box sections in straight bridges satisfying the requirements of AASHTO LRFD Article 6.11.2.3 and with box flanges that are fully effective according to the provisions of AASHTO LRFD Article 6.11.1.1, the vector sum of the St. Venant torsional shear in the bottom flange and P{fy} is to be considered in the design of the bottom-flange splice at the strength limit state.
+St. Venant torsional shears and longitudinal warping stresses due to cross-section distortion are typically neglected in top flanges of tub-girder sections once the flanges are continuously braced.
+Longitudinal warping stresses due to cross-section distortion do not need to be considered in the design of the bottom flange splices at the strength limit state since the flange splices are designed to develop the full design yield capacity of the flanges.
+For flanges with one web in straight girders and in horizontally curved girders, the effects of flange lateral bending need not be considered in the design of the bolted flange splices since the combined areas of the flange splice plates must equal or exceed the area of the smaller flanges to which they are attached.
+The flange is designed so that the yield stress of the flange is not exceeded at the flange tips under combined major-axis and lateral bending for constructability and at the strength limit state.
+Flange lateral bending is also less critical at locations in-between the cross-frames or diaphragms where bolted splices are located.
+The rows of bolts provided in the flange splice on each side of the web provide the necessary couple to resist the lateral bending.